Karl Vaino

-Karl Genrikhovich Vaino (Karl Vaino; Карл Генрихович Вайно; alias Kirill Voinov; 28 May 1923 – 12 February 2022) was a Russian-born Soviet politician in Soviet-occupied Estonia.
-In 1978–1988 he was the formal leader of the Communist Party of the Estonian SSR.
+Karl Genrikhovich Vaino (Karl Vaino; Карл Генрихович Вайно; alias Kirill Voinov; 28 May 1923 – 12 February 2022) was a Russian-born Soviet politician in the Estonian Soviet Socialist Republic.
+He was the First Secretary of the Communist Party of Estonia from 1978 to 1988.

 Early life and career

-Karl Genrikhovich Vaino was born in 1923 and raised in the city of Tomsk, Siberia, in then-Soviet Russia.
+Karl Genrikhovich Vaino was born in 1923 and raised in the city of Tomsk, Siberia, in the Russian Soviet Federative Socialist Republic.
 His father, Heinrich Vaino (later russified as Genrikh; 1889–1965), was an active Estonian Bolshevik who had moved to Siberia in 1918 after the Bolshevik Russian invasion into Estonia had failed in the 1918–1920 Estonian War of Independence.
 His mother, Liidia (née Savi), was a daughter of Estonian immigrants who had settled in Siberia at the beginning of the 20th century.

-After graduating from what is now the Omsk State Transport University in 1947, Vaino moved to then-Soviet-occupied Estonia, and started working in engineering and technical jobs on the railway.
+After graduating from what is now the Omsk State Transport University in 1947, Vaino moved to the Estonian Soviet Socialist Republic, and started working in engineering and technical jobs on the railway.
 He joined the Communist Party of the Soviet Union (CPSU) in 1947.
 He served as Secretary of the Communist Party's Tallinn Regional Committee from 1948 to 1953.
 In the 1960s and 1970s, he also served as Secretary of the Central Committee of the Communist Party of the Estonian SSR.
 He graduated from the Correspondence Higher Party School in 1957.